matthaeusheer/docker-demo/task3/task3.md

-# Task 2 - Getting Familiar With Dockerfiles
+# Task 3 - Getting Familiar With Dockerfiles, Building Images, Starting Containers

 In this task you will learn how to build and run images using a Dockerfile.